mesg-foundation/engine/docs/api/core.md

 #### GetServiceRequest
-The request's data from the `GetService` API.
+The request's data for the `GetService` API.

 **Example**
 ```json